 Sometime during the 1850s, Foster married Mary L. Moale.
 Their marriage produced one daughter, Anne Moale Foster.
 The fate of Mary remains a mystery, but records suggest that Foster later married Anna Johnson.

 The beginning of the Civil War found Foster engaged in strengthening the fortifications in Charleston Harbor.
 Expecting a Confederate assault, Foster took part in transporting the federal garrison at Fort Moultrie to the more defensible Fort Sumter on December 26, 1860.
 For his leadership during the transfer, officials brevetted Foster to major, effective December 26, 1860.
-When hostilities eventually erupted, Foster served throughout the bombardment of Fort Sumter from April 12 through April 14, 1861.
+When hostilities eventually erupted, Foster served throughout the Battle of Fort Sumter from April 12 through April 14, 1861.

 Following the evacuation of Fort Sumter, Foster assisted with several engineering projects in the East.
-He declined a promotion to major with the 11th U.S. Infantry on May 14, 1861, but he accepted a commission as a brigadier general in the volunteer army on October 23, 1861.
+He declined a promotion to major with the 11th U.S. Infantry on May 14, 1861, but he instead accepted a commission as a brigadier general in the volunteer army on October 23, 1861.

 Service in North Carolina